 Using Affirmations During Labour & Birth:

 I have had several clients create prayer flags with their affirmations.
 This is an activity you can do on your own, or perhaps during a baby shower to connect with others to prepare for your birth.
 Buy some beautiful fabric (light colours and cotton is best) and cut it into squares of the same size.
-Decorate each square with fabric markers and your different affirmation.
+Decorate each square with fabric markers and your different affirmations.
 After each square is decorated, sew them to a piece of ribbon and hang it in your birthing area.
 Your partner or if you have older children may want to make a square as well.

 When I was in labour with my last baby, I was inspired to keep going while looking at those beautiful messages and pictures.
 After my son was born, we hung the birth affirmation flag in his room and I would look at each square while nursing and feel the support of my family and community with me.